Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres

 \subsection{Generic families of embeddings.}

-In this part of \S6, we detail the interaction between a generic family of closed oriented surfaces smoothly embedded $\mR$ and a fixed smoothly embedded surface $\mG$ with trivial normal bundle in a closed smooth 4-manifold $X^4$.
+In this part of \S6, we detail the interaction between a generic family of closed oriented smooth embeddings of the surface $\mR$ and the fixed smoothly embedded surface $\mG$ with trivial normal bundle in a closed smooth 4-manifold $X^4$.